MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/apac-ind-gst.md

 Before you complete this task, be sure to save all the configuration files in a location that you can access from Microsoft Dynamics 365 for Finance and Operations.

-Follow these steps to load a tax configuration and map it to a legal entity.
+Follow these steps to load the configurations and map them to a legal entity.

+### Tax configurations

 1. Go to **Organization administration** &gt; **Workspaces** &gt; **Electronic reporting**, and select the **Tax configurations** tile.
 2. Select **Exchange** &gt; **Load from XML files**.